Wednesday, May 1, 2013

 Here is The Latterday Baby Boomer list of the 15 most quotable movies of all time during the years 1964-1987:

-This choice may have seemed better in its formative stage.
-The next choice is an important cultural movie from the end of my defined era, though I still don’t think I’ve seen it all the way through…
+The next choice is an important cultural movie from the end of my defined era, and after twenty-five years, I have now finally seen it!

 #14 Ferris Bueller’s Day Off (1986)

 Bueller?...
 Bueller?...
 Bueller? (must be said in Ben Steinlike monotone)

 You realize if we played by the rules right now we'd be in gym?

 Boy who looks like Charlie Sheen: There's someone you should talk to.

 Jennie: If you say Ferris Bueller, you lose a testicle.